geoffreybennett/alsa-scarlett-gui/README.md

 ## Disclaimer Third Parties

-Focusrite and Scarlett are trademarks or registered trademarks of Focusrite Audio Engineering Limited in England, USA, and/or other countries.
+Focusrite, Scarlett, and Clarett are trademarks or registered trademarks of Focusrite Audio Engineering Limited in England, USA, and/or other countries.
 Use of these trademarks does not imply any affiliation or endorsement of this software.